The Surfer's Journal: History

 Former Longboard Magazine editor Scott Hulet took over as Editor in 1999, holding the role until 2019, when he transitioned to Creative Director. (*This is the longest uninterrupted editorship in surf publishing history.)

-In 2014, former Surfer Magazine editor Brendon Thomas took the role of Publisher.
-In Summer 2017, Brendon Thomas launched The Golfer’s Journal under the same publishing house, Journal Concepts, Inc.
+In 2014, former Surfer magazine editor Brendon Thomas took the role of Publisher.
+In Summer 2017, Brendon Thomas launched The Golfer’s Journal.

 In 2022, Alex Wilson took over as Editor.

 In 2022, Debbee Pezman resumed the role of Publisher of The Surfer's Journal.

 In 2022, The Surfer's Journal is the only surf periodical in the US.
 The magazine publishes in three countries and three languages.

 Of the magazine, Patagonia founder Yvon Chouinard has been quoted saying, “My house is on fire, my wife runs in and grabs the photo albums, I run in and grab my collections of Surfer’s Journals.”

 International Editions

 The Japanese edition of The Surfer's Journal is published by Outdoor Japan Media.

 The French edition of The Surfer's Journal (since 1994) is operated by Gibus de Soultrait and published by Vent de Terre.